Paul-Browne/BP-plus/README.md

 To only vertically center the element use the class `vmid` instead.
 The container should have a height specified.

+---

-Here's a [demo](https://rawgit.com/Paul-Browne/BP-plus/master/index.html) illustrating all the above
+Here's a [demo](https://rawgit.com/Paul-Browne/BP-plus/master/index.html) showing all of the above in action